 Getting the Green Light: Pregnancy with Adult Congenital Heart Disease

+Because I was born with double outlet right ventricle, a type of congenital heart defect, along with additional heart conditions, I never thought that it would be possible for me to carry a child.
 In fact, for most of my life I was told that pregnancy probably wasn’t a good idea.

 His response gave us a lot of hope.
-He said that it is possible for women with congenital heart defects to have healthy pregnancies; so long as our hearts are in the best condition possible beforehand and we’re followed closely during pregnancy, delivery and postpartum.
+He said that it is possible for women with congenital heart defects to have healthy pregnancies — so long as our hearts are in the best condition possible beforehand and we’re followed closely during pregnancy, delivery and postpartum.

 Even after learning this, I was still skeptical.
-Suddenly what I thought was impossible became possible.
-I had dreamed of having my own children, but it was hard for me to wrap my mind around the possibility, after being discouraged from it for so long.
+Suddenly, what I thought was impossible became possible.
+I had dreamed of having my own children, but it was hard for me to wrap my mind around the possibility after being discouraged from it for so long.
 I wanted to do my due diligence.

-Dr. Webb explained that they would run all of the necessary tests to make sure that my body could handle pregnancy, delivery and beyond.
+My doctor explained that they would run all of the necessary tests to make sure that my body could handle pregnancy, delivery and beyond.
 My biggest fear wasn’t the pregnancy or even delivery.
 Maybe I had seen the movie Steel Magnolias too many times, but I was afraid that my heart would give out a few weeks or months after delivery.
 I needed to feel 100% certain that this wouldn’t happen to me.

 After about a year of testing (EKGs, stress tests, echocardiograms, physical exams) and a discussion about genetics and family history, I was given the green light.
 My cardiologists were confident that my heart could handle all aspects of pregnancy and beyond.

 So even though I had received two green lights, I still had mixed feelings.
-On the one hand, I was elated – I had both my cardiologists and a high risk obstetrician confidently telling me that my body could handle pregnancy.
+On the one hand, I was elated — I had both my cardiologists and a high-risk obstetrician confidently telling me that my body could handle pregnancy.
 But on the other hand, I was scared.
 I had the “what-ifs” rolling through my head.
-The group of doctors sitting around the table told me that the probability of those what-ifs happening were extremely unlikely – and even if they did happen, they had a plan in place.
+The group of doctors sitting around the table told me that the probability of those what-ifs happening were extremely unlikely — and even if they did happen, they had a plan in place.
 And I was reassured that they would be monitoring me every step of the way.
 I think that’s what I needed to hear.

 It did, and on September 1, 2015, Annabelle was born.
-She has my spunk, her dad’s dimples, and most importantly – she doesn’t have my heart defect; which we confirmed at 20 weeks during a regularly planned fetal echocardiogram.
+She has my spunk, her dad’s dimples, and most importantly — she doesn’t have my heart defect, which we confirmed at 20 weeks during a regularly planned fetal echocardiogram.
 We were ecstatic that she was perfectly healthy when she was born.
-She had rosy cheeks – as opposed to them being blue, which can sometimes happen when babies are born with a heart defect – and a healthy set of lungs, which she demonstrated quickly!
+She had rosy cheeks — as opposed to them being blue, which can sometimes happen when babies are born with a heart defect — and a healthy set of lungs, which she demonstrated quickly!